Tax Guide for Self-Employed Mobile Mechanics in the UK

 - Actual costs — track every receipt for fuel, insurance, repairs, road tax.
 Claim the business proportion (typically 80–90% for a dedicated work van).

 At 10,000 business miles, the mileage method gives you £4,500.
 Once you pick a method for a vehicle, you generally stick with it.
+See our full guide on vehicle and mileage claims for worked examples.

 Diagnostic Equipment: Your Key Investment

 A basic OBD code reader costs £30–£300, but professional multi-manufacturer tools (Sealey, Autel, Snap-on) run £1,000–£10,000.
 These qualify for the Annual Investment Allowance — deduct the full cost in the year you buy.
 Annual software updates (~£200–£500) are also deductible.
+Read more in our guide to capital allowances for the self-employed.

 Motor Trade Insurance: Not Optional